Menu Close

 2PDF.exe -ini

-The Advanced Settings are the default settings of the program.
+The Default Settings define the settings values for each 2PDF session (unless other values are specified in the command line which will override them).
 So you can set up everything only once, and they will be applied every time you use 2PDF.
 If you are not sure about a specific setting, please contact our support for assistance.

 Examples